Spyder (film): Plot

 Past: Bhairavudu (Sudalai in the Tamil version) lives with his mother, father and younger brother at a cemetery.
 His father performs funeral rites for the dead to take care of his family, but this occupation leads to Bhairavudu suffering from S.P.D., where he develops an unusual desire to kill victims and watch their families grieve.
 One day, a child witnesses him killing someone and reveals this to the other villagers.
 An infuriated mob decides to burn down Bhairavudu's house, killing his parents.
-Enraged, Bhairavudu leaves the village to continue his killing spree, along with his younger brother.
+Bhairavudu leaves enraged the village to continue his killing spree, along with his younger brother.

 Present: Shiva catches Bhairavudu and interrogates him in a dense hideout, but learns that he is actually Bhairavudu's brother.
 Bhairavudu goes on live television with a mask covering his face and reveals he has killed 23 people and hidden their corpses in 23 pillars of a metro bridge, and threatens the citizens to leave his brother unscathed.
 He also reveals that he plans to destroy a hospital.
 Shiva kills Bhairavudu's brother in front of the victims' families, including an enraged Bhairavudu, who is hiding in the crowd.
 An upset Bhairavudu plans to kill Shiva's family, but Shiva finds out when his mother calls him and tells him she is scared because there is no electricity at their house, just as the girl victim had described earlier.
 With the help of his team, Shiva is able to save his family.

 Shiva becomes Bhairavudu's next target, and he tries to kill Shiva on his way home, with Shiva ending up impaled on a truck.
 Shiva slowly recovers and resumes the search for Bhairavudu, as he had shot him before he fell unconscious.
 He deduces that Bhairavudu has hidden himself in a house where he can heal, but has imprisoned the owners.
 Through the use of technology and information from local women, Shiva finds Bhairavudu and arrests him, but Bhairavudu tells him that he has already planned a rock fall in the city.
 Shiva manages to stop the big rock while Bhairavudu escapes from police custody and continues with his plan to destroy a hospital.